ryokat3/qiita-sync/README.md

 ![Codecov branch](https://img.shields.io/codecov/c/github/ryokat3/Qiita-Sync/main)
 ![GitHub](https://img.shields.io/github/license/ryokat3/Qiita-Sync)

-Qiita-Sync is a python command line tool that can synchronize your local markdown files with Qiita articles.
+Qiita-Sync is a GitHub Actions that can synchronize your markdown files in GitHub repository with Qiita articles.

-# Requirement

-- Qiita Account
-- GitHub repository
-- Python (v3.7 or higher)
-- Qiita-Sync
+It can be also used as a command line tool.
+See more details [Qiita-Sync Command Usage](https://github.com/ryokat3/Qiita-Sync/doc/command_usage.md)

 # Installation